 All courses completed with a C grade may be repeated with written permission from the respective Department Chairperson or the Vice President of Academic Affairs.
-A course cannot be repeated after receiving credit in a course for which the repeat course is a prerequisite.

 Attendance Policy

 Attendance and participation are extremely helpful in developing a thorough understanding of course material.
 The BMCC Board of Regents has set a base attendance policy of seventy percent (70%) attendance, which is required in order to receive a grade of "C" or better in the respective course.
 Individual instructors, with the approval of the Department Chair, may set a course's attendance policy higher to reflect the requirements of the individual course and discipline of study.